AdobeDocs/media-analytics.en/help/use-cases/track-scheduled-data.md

       * **Additional metadata**:

-1. Send the completed data file to Adobe.
+1. Send the completed data file to Adobe Customer Care.

    1. Upload your completed data file to a cloud location, such as an Amazon S3 bucket.

-   1. Notify Customer Care of the location.
+   1. Notify Adobe Customer Care of the location.

       After your file is uploaded, Adobe Customer Care will run the Analysis and send you the `.json` schema.

-1. Match your live data from the time period you specified to the `.json` schema that you receive from Customer Care. <!--what is entailed in this?-->
+1. Match your live data from the time period you specified to the `.json` schema that you receive from Adobe Customer Care. <!--what is entailed in this?-->

 ## Analyze data in Customer Journey Analytics

+## Extra

+Things they need to upload:
+Everything on that slide + other metadata
+You can't overlap 2 schedules.
+You can build a journey in AJO for the people who watch Mike, Mike, and Mike. e.g.
+This is recurring.
+Available to all SKUs?
+"Increases cost for updated data by 22%, but included in the new higher tier Streaming Media SKU."

+You can now upload scheduled data of past live content to more easily and accurately track viewership.
+Live content includes content from FAST (Free Ad Supported TV) platforms or local streams.
+You can track which programs a person viewed in a given session, or even which topics or program segments they viewed.
+These capabilities are available regardless of how you implemented Streaming Media Collection.
+Previously, it was difficult to accurately tie a given session to specific programs when analyzing live content, and it wasn't possible to tie a given session to individual topics or program segments.
+Scheduled data uploads of live content in Streaming Media Collection includes the following capabilities:
+Upload schedules for past live content, regardless of your Streaming Media Collection implementation.
+Identify the start and end times of each individual program in the live stream for the period of time that you want to analyze.
+With accurate start and end times, the precise running time is accurately reflected and can be analyzed against each viewer session.
+For example, precise beginning and end times are not always known for a live sporting event until the event is over.
+Scheduled data uploads allow you to get accurate reporting by updating the start and end times after the program finishes.
+Create new time-based dimensions for specific topics or program segments (time slots) within a given program.
+These time-based dimensions allow you to analyze viewership of a program at a more specific level, helping to gather insights about which topics or program segments resonated best.
+For example, when analyzing a live sporting event, such as a soccer match, you can create separate dimensions for the first half, half time, and second half.
+This allows for more detailed breakdowns of viewer behavior for specific segments of a program.
+These capabilities allow you to:
+Analyze show viewership to understand performance.
+Target users based on program viewership.
+Analyze viewership based on metadata like topic, sports league, sponsorship, and so forth.
+Target based on metadata viewership.
+Correct media metrics for show dimensions of live sports/events for easier analysis at scale.
+Increased ease of use for live sports